Owner

 PROJECT DESCRIPTION

-The Glass Studio will set an example for coastal resilience, demonstrating to others how to thrive at the bottom of the watershed in an area plagued with recurrent flooding.
+The Glass Studio sets an example for coastal resilience, demonstrating to others how to thrive at the bottom of the watershed in an area plagued with recurrent flooding.
 Coastal Resilience goals for the building include: native, salt-tolerant plantings, cisterns to collect rainwater for summer irrigation, connection to high ground to create a bridge for egress, new addition elevated 4-feet above the existing building to keep it above the flood plain, on-site water storage to help alleviate flooding in the NEON district, new addition planned around existing trees and new trees that soak up water during rain events, landscaped areas act as a “green sponge” to soak up water, and the building and grounds become a teaching tool for the community to increase the region’s resilience to coastal flooding.